estackdao/basicon/README.md

 Basicon is a minimal, trusted npm dependency for chain and token metadata & SVG icons.
 All locally served, no dynamic fetch, fully type-safe.

+*One import, all the onchain metadata.
+That’s Basicon — simple, fast, and type-safe.*

 ### Install

 ```bash